lawrennd/snippets/_ai/includes/the-sorcerers-apprentice.md

 offer a route to delivery.

-The open society is characterised by institutions that collaborate with each otherin the pragmatic pursuit of solutions to social problems.
+The open society is characterised by institutions that collaborate with each other in the pragmatic pursuit of solutions to social problems.
 The large tech companies that have thrived because of the open society are now putting that ecosystem in peril.
 For the open society to survive it needs to embrace open development practices that